fastrgv/RufasCube/README.md

 ## License:

-RufasCube itself is covered by the GNU GPL v3 as indicated in the sources:
+RufasCube is covered by the GNU GPL v3 as indicated in the sources:

- Copyright (C) 2020  <fastrgv@gmail.com>
+ Copyright (C) 2021  <fastrgv@gmail.com>

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by